stefansundin/atom-gz-opener/README.md

 The package will not attempt to open .tar.gz files, as that would interfere with the [archive-view](https://github.com/atom/archive-view) package.

-You can also force opening a file as gz by using `cmd-g cmd-d`.
+You can also gzip-decompress a file by using `cmd-g cmd-d`, or by searching for `Gz Opener: Decompress` in the command palette.

 ![](https://raw.githubusercontent.com/stefansundin/atom-gz-opener/media/demo.gif)